Tocopro/conflict_resolution/README.md

 # conflict_resolution

-## This is a subheading crated on Github
+## This is a subheading created on Github

+All of this content added to the readme file has been added from my remote GitHub repository